emberjs/rfcs/text/0000-deprecate-array-prototype-extensions.md

 ### Unresolved questions
 - Some methods like `removeObject`, `removeObjects` that have non-trival logics might require custom helper function in application to ease the migration.
-- `replace` method is one of ember array extensions but also be string native proptypes, which adds uncertainty for lint rules and can cause issues during the deprecation.
-- Shall we deprecate `Ember.A()` as well or still allowing users to use it?